 Senior Vice-President, Sustainability and Innovation, NOVA Chemicals Corporation

-Nadine Gudz has led global sustainability strategy with Interface Inc. for 11 years and is currently completing her PhD in education for sustainability transitions at York University in Toronto.
-She also serves as Vice President of Executive Leadership and Professional Development with the Academy for Sustainable Innovation.
-Nadine has served on the National Zero Waste Council, Canadian Business for Social Responsibility and the United States Green Building Council.
-She also serves on the faculty of the graduate certificate program in CSR and sustainability at St Michael’s College at the University of Toronto as well as the Certificate in Circular Economy at McMaster University.
+She serves as Vice President of Executive Leadership and Professional Development with the Academy for Sustainable Innovation and has contributed her expertise to the National Zero Waste Council, Canadian Business for Social Responsibility, and the United States Green Building Council.
+Nadine also teaches in the graduate certificate program in CSR

 Chris Hilkene is the Chief Executive of Pollution Probe, Canada’s oldest environmental organization.
 He has been an environment and sustainable development professional for over 25 years and joined has worked in government, consulting, academic and not-for-profit settings.
 Chris served as a Canadian appointee to Great Lakes Water Quality Board of the International Joint Commission from 2014 to 2020 and was the Canadian lead on emerging issues for the last four years.
 In 2007, Chris was appointed to the National Roundtable on the Environment and the Economy, where he served as Chair of the Water Programme until 2013.
 He is an active volunteer and has served on boards and advisory bodies for numerous organizations including Carleton University’s Global Water Institute, Green Living Enterprises, Pollution Probe and WaterAid Canada.